EmmanuelCollegeStudentUnion/ecsu-web/content/info/roar.md

 title: ROAR
 ---

 ROAR is the college satirical newsletter, published every Sunday morning. <br/><br/> Here you will find a back collection of issues of the Roar! newsletter.
 Roar! is edited by the [ROAR!
 Editor](roar_editor.html).
 If you have College news, stories, gossip or sports result please send them to the Roar!
-Editor, or alternatively, submit your own article piece using the form below:

-- <input class="special" type="submit" value="Send"/>
+Editor.

 If you want to get involved in helping to produce Roar! and potentially being a guest editor join the [Roar!
 Facebook Group](https://www.facebook.com/home.php?sk=group_218627764818399&amp;ap=1).